Ghost Hunt Essentials and Suggestions

 - Wear sturdy walking shoes.
 OSR is a large structure consisting of many floors and steps.

 - Carry a flashlight.
 Since selected areas of the structure contain steep and narrow staircases, walking can be hazardous.
 You may want to bring along a back-up flashlight and extra batteries.

 - Always travel in groups or pairs.

 - Bring a 35mm camera and lots of film.
 (An inexpensive point and shoot camera with a built-in flash will also work well.
 High-speed film of at least 400ASA is excellent for shooting in low light.
-Film and cameras are available in the gift shop.
 Color or black and white film will work.
 Some visitors have had success with infrared film.
-Likewise, you can experiment with video or digital cameras, but sometimes such cameras do not work as well in low light conditions.)
+Likewise, you can experiment with video or digital cameras, but sometimes such cameras do not work as well in low-light conditions.)

 GHOST HUNT SUGGESTIONS

 - Wear a watch or even a stopwatch for timing any phenomena as well as what you feel and sense.

 - Bring a small tape recorder to record any unusual sounds.
 Some experts recommend using high-grade metal recording tape.